 You want to improve your IDS and OA practice.

 A well-executed (read: timely and accurate) IDS and office action response can reduce your overall patent prosecution timeline and costs, which ultimately leads to satisfied clients.
 Right now, your firm is likely wasting valuable attorney or paralegal time gathering information and generating necessary IDS and OA documents.
 Let AI handle this repetitive, time-consuming work.
 Juristat’s workflow automation software generates all the documentation you need for OA responses and information disclosure statements, without anyone on your team having to lift a finger.

-So, how can you improve your practice in 2020?
+So, how can you improve your practice in 2022?
 What changes can you make that will have the greatest impact on your current business strategy?
-If any of these statements ring true, it’s time you consider implementing AI at your firm.
+If any of these statements ring true, it’s time you consider implementing legal tech at your firm.